 The comparison between violations eye, especially corneal of Marfan syndrome, and those observed for Keratoconus is a particularly important point for our argument.
-All the necessary ingredients for a Keratoconus induction are present in this condition, which the main features of the corneal expression flow from a biomechanical weakening of the corneal collagen.
-Yet, strain typically encountered during Marfan syndrome is not really like what is observed in Keratoconus.
+All the necessary ingredients for a Keratoconus induction are present in this conditionwhose main features of corneal expression flow from a biomechanical weakening of corneal collagen.
+However, the deformation typically encountered during Marfan syndrome does not really resemble what is observed in the keratoconus.

-Thus, in this clinical model where the cornea is undoubtedly reached in biomechanical terms, there is a reduction of its curvature (global Flattening).
-Moreover, it is interesting to observe that corneal disorders caused by inflammatory mechanisms are characterized also by a reduction of the curvature.
-Scars post infectious or interesticielles keratitis or interface (after LASIK) are usually accompanied by a decrease in the keratometry central or paracentrale, and this trend is evidemement opposite to that of Keratoconus.
+Thus, in this clinical model where the cornea is undoubtedly biomechanically affected, there is a reduction in its curvature (overall flattening).
+In addition, it is interesting to note that corneal diseases caused by inflammatory mechanisms are also characterized by a reduction in curvature.
+Post-infectious scars, or interestitial or interface keratitis (after LASIK) are usually accompanied by a decrease in central or paracentral keratometry, and this trend is obviously the opposite of that of the keratoconus.

 The mechanical hypothesis can naturally generate distrust and skepticism, because it is both simple, provocative, and difficult to demonstrate.
 However, it would also be, see more difficult to prove that the friction are not the cause of Keratoconus.

-The purpose of this article to raise it, defend it, but also to publicize the deleterious effects of the eye rubbing the impact of Keratoconus.
-Whatever the primitive mechanism originally of Keratoconus, emphasise the causal role of friction can only initially reduce the impact, and to stop the progression.
+The purpose of this article is to raise it, defend it, but also to make the deleterious effects of the eye rubbing the impact of Keratoconus.
+Whatever the primitive mechanism at the origin of the keratoconus, emphasizing the causal role of friction can only a priori reduce its incidence and stop its progression.

-The assumption of friction as the cause sine qua non the Keratoconus defies the widely accepted concept of corneal dystrophy of unknown origin.
-It will appear simplistic or provocative for sure, and would have even raised my scepticism even 6 or 7 years ago.
-This scepticism is however today dispelled by the accumulation of clinical observations that confirm one by one the central role of the eye rubbing as a factor triggering of Keratoconus.
-In the end,.
-I think even the mechanical theory of friction is able to raise the mystery of the mystery that surrounds the Keratoconus, and could close the chapter opened in 1854 by Dr. John Nottingham and his treatise on the "conical cornea"..
+The assumption of friction as the cause sine qua non of the keratoconus challenges the widely accepted concept of corneal dystrophy of unknown origin.
+It will seem simplistic or provocative to some, and would even have received my scepticism just 6 or 7 years ago.
+However, this scepticism is now dispelled by the accumulation of clinical observations that confirm one by one the central role of keratoconus eye rubbingas a trigger factor.
+In the end, I even think that the mechanical theory of friction is able to unravel the mystery of the enigma surrounding the keratoconus, and could close the chapter opened in 1854 by Dr John Nottingham and his treatise on the "conical cornea"..

-If the removal of the eye rubbing could eradicate the Keratoconus and reduce the risk of ectasia corneal LASIK post, from a point of view practice, this goal is probably unattainable.
-It is very likely that some patients cannot resist the judged urge to rub their eyes when they "scrape".
-When the diagnosis of Keratoconus has been laid, to the occaseion of the balance sheet of a decline in vision, it is however necessary to carry out a survey to become aware of the friction, identify their cause to better treat.
+If the removal of keratoconus eye rubbingcould eradicate keratoconus and reduce the risk of post-LASIK corneal ectasia, from a practical point of view, this goal is probably unattainable.
+It is very likely that some patients will not be able to resist the irrepressible urge to rub their eyes when they "scratch".
+When the diagnosis of Keratoconus has been laid, However, when assessing a loss of vision, it is necessary to carry out an investigation to become aware of the friction and identify its cause in order to better treat it.

 Nevertheless, the less ambitious goal of reducing the size and frequency of the eye rubbing patients likely to develop Keratoconus, or see their condition progress is an essential issue.
 Before any patient suffering from Keratoconus, I take time to well conduct interrogations intended to search for the existence of eye rubbing, and insists in a vehement manner on the importance of their strict stop, which is a major point to stop the progression of the disease.

 It is important to document the possible progression of Keratoconus in refractive and topographic terms.
-My experience shows that the judgment of the eye rubbing enough to stop evolution of Keratoconus, and this objectively, comparing topographic surveys at each visit and by subtractive maps.
-The prospective collection of topographic data in patients followed at the Rothschild Foundation is very encouraging, and confirms that the judgment of friction stops indeed the evolution of Keratoconus.
+My experience shows that the judgment of the eye rubbing enough to stop evolution of Keratoconusobjectively, by comparing topographic surveys at each visit and mapssubtracting them.
+The prospective collection of topographic data from patients followed at the Rothschild Foundation is very encouraging, and confirms that the judgment of friction stops indeed the evolution of Keratoconus.
 The results of this monitoring should be documented to ensure that stability over the long-term, but if they are confirmed, they will provide a strong argument for sit the mechanical hypothesis and confirm that Keratoconus could never have been a real dystrophy, but be a syndrome which refractive and topographic expression is the result of a mechanical stress of the cornea: the eye rubbing repeated.

 (Comments are welcome)